virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onAfterStop

-The event is related to the *stop environment* action (executed from the Jelastic dashboard) and is triggered after it.
+The event is related to stopping environment (executed from the Jelastic dashboard) and is triggered after it.

 **Event Placeholders:**